kahlertfr/depth-aware-motion-deblurring/docs/chapters/evaluation.rst

-The artifacts in the result of the reference implementation make it impossible to do a second iteration step since the "refined" disparity map computed from the deblurred views is worser than the initial disparity map of the blurred images.
+The artifacts in the result of the reference implementation make it impossible to do a second iteration step since the "refined" disparity map computed from the deblurred views is worse than the initial disparity map of the blurred images.
 The disparity map of the deblurred views is shown in figure :ref:`dmap-2` using the same parameters for disparity estimation with graph- cut :cite:`Kolmogorov2001` as used in the first iteration.
-Even especially tuned parameters for this disparity estimation yielding a more smoothed result does not refine the initial disparity map.
+Even the result of especially tuned parameters for this disparity estimation which yield a more smooth disparity map does not refine the initial disparity map.
 This could be explained by the mismatch of corresponding pixels due to different color values caused by the artifacts (like in the regions of the ears).